Feel like yourself again

 • The fewest follicles are in the resting phase during the winter

-A 2018 paper published in the Journal of the American Academy of Dermatology looked at seasonal patterns in flare-ups of alopecia areata in over 300 children.
+Additionally, a 2018 paper published in the Journal of the American Academy of Dermatology looked at seasonal patterns in flare-ups of alopecia areata in over 300 children.
 It found that flare-ups most often coincided with colder months and happened less frequently in warmer seasons.

 The researchers pointed to many unanswered questions about what triggers flare-ups.
 Also, the study was retrospective, meaning participants reported previous hair loss they experienced.
 So follow-ups would be needed to see if there was a causal relationship between seasonal changes and shedding — or if it was simply a coincidence.